‘No-Homework Policy’ Of Texas Math Teacher Gets Mixed Reaction From Parents

 “Quit making excuses for them and be a real teacher.
 You can never climb the ladder of success with your hands in your pocket,” they wrote.

-Others, however, agree that the time when kids aren’t at school, and the parents aren’t at work, should be family time.
+Others, however, agree that the time when kids aren’t at school and the parents aren’t at work should be family time.

 “I like this concept because it takes the stress away, and they have an expert to ask questions of instead of having to rely on their parents who may or may not know the answers,” said another Facebook user.